Editing Forms

 Each type of data in the system (projects, vendors, rooms, etc.) has a form used to add and edit "records" of that data.
 This form appears when you choose the button for that type of data on the application map under "Views".
 A record is a single item (such as a project or a room within a project).
 Each record has one or more "fields" that contain the different types of data that describe the item.

 Some of these fields are "key" fields--that is, a field used for indexing purposes, such as a project number or a tag.
 Key fields are often used to establish a link to another file.
 A link is simply a "look-up" device.
 For instance, the FF&E Worksheet contains a list of objects that occur in each room, and their quantities.
 Although the worksheet file does not contain cost data, the system can look up the cost for each item, using the object's Tag.
 All you have to do is link the entry in the FF&E Worksheet to the desired object.
-You do this by picking its Tag from the list of objects in the project.
+You do this by picking its Tag from the list of objects in the project as part of adding an item to a room.

 On the Vendor Form above, notice the "Vendor ID" field at the top of the data area.
 This is the key field for this file.
 This field must be filled when adding an item, otherwise the new item cannot be saved.
 The ID entered into this field must be unique (no other item of this type can have the same ID).
 This only applies to the form where the item is defined, since you may use the ID many times on other forms to select the same vendor.